Warren1001/IAS_Calculator/README.md

 Credits to The Amazon Basin/similar D2 forums (mostly TitanSeal, onderduiker, and Hammerman) for information.
 Credits to Phrozen Keep for information.

+### v1.1.2
+- Allowed non-Paladins to select any melee weapon when using Zeal, since Zeal charges exist.

 ### v1.1.1
 - Added the ability to select Werewolf and Werewolf skills to all player classes.
 This will be removed once the event is over.